 Discover the heritage of our ancestors as we explore the fascinating world of medicinal and edible plants that are a part of the rich diversity of the Sierra Nevada.
-In this workshop we will participate in the identification, collection and preparation of plants for both medicinal and edible uses.
-We will explore a range of habitats from the higher reaches of the Sierra Nevada to the western fringes of the Great Basin.
+In this fun and educational workshop, we will participate in the identification, collection and preparation of plants for both medicinal and edible uses.
+Kathi will lead 3-4 field trips to explore a range of habitats from the higher reaches of the Sierra Nevada to the western fringes of the Great Basin.

-Plan to arrive on Sunday evening although the first class meets at 8:30 AM on Monday.
-Last class finishes at 3:00 PM on Friday.
+Plan to arrive on Thursday evening since the first class meets at 8:30 Friday morning.
+There will be optional class-related evening activities.
+Last class finishes at 3:00 PM on Sunday.